Peter Riegel

-Peter Riegel (1935-2018) was an American research engineer who developed a mathematical formula for predicting race times for runners and other athletes given a certain performance at another distance.
+Peter Riegel (January 30, 1935 – May 28, 2018) was an American research engineer who developed a mathematical formula for predicting race times for runners and other athletes given a certain performance at another distance.
 The formula has been widely adopted on account of its simplicity and predictive accuracy.

-Career
+Life and career

-Riegel gained a BS in mechanical engineering from Purdue University in 1959 and his masters from Villanova University in 1966.
+Riegel earned a BS in mechanical engineering from Purdue University in 1959 and his master's degree from Villanova University in 1966.